ChristianDBrooks/kanbomb/README.md

 ## Setup Stripe
 1. Set the `STRIPE_SECRET_KEY` in the `.env` file to point to your test environment Stripe key.

+## Setup PWA
+1. You will want to modify `manifest.json` to match your new project name, and the data in the HTML meta tags in `_app.tsx`.

 ## Kit Includes
 * Material UI